aptech/docs/docs/CR-fftm.rst

    let dimi = 2 4 2 4;
    xhffti = fftmi(xhfft,dimi);

-We left out the vecr step for the 2nd cube.
+We left out the :func:`vecr` step for the 2nd cube.
 It's not really necessary when you're constructing the matrices with let statements.

-dim contains the dimensions of x, beginning with the highest dimension.
+*dim* contains the dimensions of *x*, beginning with the highest dimension.
-The last element of dim is the number of columns, the next to the last element of dim is the number of rows, and so on.
+The last element of dim is the number of columns, the next to the last element of *dim* is the number of rows, and so on.
 Thus

 ::

    dim = { 2, 3, 3 };

-indicates that the data in x is a 2x3x3 three-dimensional array, i.e., two 3x3 matrices of data.
-Suppose that x1 is the first 3x3 matrix and x2 the second 3x3 matrix, then:
+indicates that the data in *x* is a 2x3x3 three-dimensional array, i.e., two 3x3 matrices of data.
+Suppose that *x1* is the first 3x3 matrix and *x2* the second 3x3 matrix, then:

 ::

    x = vecr(x1)|vecr(x2)

-The size of dim tells you how many dimensions x has.
+The size of *dim* tells you how many dimensions *x* has.

 The arrays have to be padded in each dimension to the nearest power of two.
 Thus the output array can be larger than the input array.
-In the 2x3x2x3 hypercube example, x would be padded from 2x3x2x3 out to 2x4x2x4.
+In the 2x3x2x3 hypercube example, *x* would be padded from 2x3x2x3 out to 2x4x2x4.
 The input vector would contain 36 elements, while the output vector would contain 64 elements.
-You may have noticed that we used a dimi with padded values at the end of the example to check our answer.
+You may have noticed that we used a *dim* with padded values at the end of the example to check our answer.

 Source
 ------